jsgosnell/Starter_code/README.md

 contents of the editor.

 Now you can start working on the assignment in Rstudio.
-To view instructions, open the .Rmd file you want to workon IN RSTUDIO\!
+To view instructions, open the .Rmd file you want to workon IN RSTUDIO!
 It will be in the folder for the assignment you are focusing on.
 Then **Knit** the file.

 ![alt
 text](https://lh3.googleusercontent.com/pw/ACtC-3dlSoGJDHtdGqEBr8L2X-yqZ-08Z95RHUMvaxHqF9EOFcBnqtamYMAWOr75mohUSL_KvWtBTt-u4KrdoHgceHc-sZiViw6l9ZqEQToLIsy6AwvQIQMrJgLbtXfV6gNLDgQvgT3N7aq9pk9-x5ugpegjYA=w378-h109-no)

-Presto\!
+Presto!
 You will see instructions.
 As you update the .Rmd file and **Knit** it, it will update.
-Make sure you also save changes and **Commit** and **Push** them back to the github clone\!
+Make sure you also save changes and **Commit** and **Push** them back to the github clone!

 This is the file you will eventually turn in (a little meta…).
 You can also view the instructions/assignment file on Github if you click on the